pramnora/qb64/cryptography/rot13/README.md

 Though, eventually, we do tend to get really bored of having gone and solved one particular task;
 so, we go and find an entirely different task to solve, instead;
-much like mountain climbers...who having gone and successfully climbed up one mountain/
+much like *mountain climbers*...who having gone and successfully climbed up one mountain/
-and, successfully descended down from off it; really can't wait to go find a next mountain to go and climb.
+and, have successfully descended down from off it, as well;
+really can't wait to go find a *next* mountain to go and climb.